UX Research Case Study

 Unfamiliar Language was an issue for students navigating the website.
 Since many of the students are attending the school to learn Mandarin, they do not know how to read the language yet.
 However, some information on the website is in Mandarin such as how to order the required textbooks and what the extracurricular clubs are.

-I hope to redesign the navigation by having class information and registration as the focus of the website.
+Usability testing showed that users struggled with finding information.
+I decided that class information and registration would be a big focus of the website and accessible in one location.
 Since each class has their own required, assigned textbook, general textbook, purchasing information, and links could be included with each classes’ information.

 To make the navigation easier, I simplified the number of pages to only the necessary information about classes students can take, the required supplies for classes, general school information such as registration information.